Dental Crowns & Bridges - Murphy, TX

 Dental Crown FAQs

-If dental crowns in Murphy are the recommended treatment for your weakened and decayed teeth, the team at Murphy Family Dentistry understands you probably have many questions.
+If dental crowns in Murphy are the recommended treatment for your weakened and decayed teeth, the team at Murphy Family Implant and Cosmetic Dentistry understands you probably have many questions.
 With more than two decades of experience, our dentists want to provide the clarity you need to feel confident and comfortable moving forward with any type of dental care, which is why you will find a list of commonly asked questions below.
 If you do not see your question below or have additional concerns, don’t hesitate to contact our office to schedule an appointment.

 Why are dental crowns necessary?